 - Explore The Castles

-- Botanical Beach – Explore this natural jewel in Jaun de Fuca Provincial Park (near Port Renfrew) and discover the abundance of intertidal life, as well as fantastic sandstone formations.
+- Botanical Beach – Explore this natural jewel in Juan de Fuca Provincial Park (near Port Renfrew) and discover the abundance of intertidal life, as well as fantastic sandstone formations.

 - Hike through Carmanah Walbran – This rugged and remote Provincial Park is home to some of the biggest and best trees Vancouver Island has to offer.

 - Watch a Live Production – experience a world-class performance at the Chemainus Theatre.
-I have heard great things about their current summer production of Footloose.
+We have had the privilege of watching many plays here, and all have been spectacular!

 Central Vancouver Island